Ed Fulton (American football)

 Edward Ulmer Fulton (born January 27, 1955) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the Los Angeles Rams and the Buffalo Bills.
-He finished his pro career in the Canadian Football League, playing three seasons for the Hamilton Tiger-Cats, where he was a two-time Eastern All Star.
+He finished his professional career in the Canadian Football League, playing three seasons for the Hamilton Tiger-Cats, where he was a two-time Eastern All Star.
 He played college football for the Maryland Terrapins.
 He continued his love of football by coaching high school football in Carroll County, Maryland.
 He worked with Westminster High School, North Carroll High School and Liberty High School.